foglomon/terminalwriter/README.md

 # TerminalWriter

+TerminalWriter is a self-contained, terminal-only Python aIn the writIn the writing interface, you can:

+- Type text directly, with support for Markdown formatting
+- Press Enter to create line breaks that are preserved in exports
+- Use special commands:

+  - `goto <number>` - Edit a specific line by its line number
+  - `new line` - Add a blank line to your text
+  - `new page` - Create a new page
+  - `previous page` - Go back to the previous page
+  - `update font = <name>` - Change the font (e.g., `update font = Helvetica`)
+  - `update font-size = <size>` - Change the font size (e.g., `update font-size = 14`)
+  - `update book-dimensions = <widthxheight>` - Change book dimensions (e.g., `update book-dimensions = 6x9`)
+  - `exit` - Return to main menuace, you can:

+- Type text directly, with support for Markdown formatting
+- Use special commands:
+  - `goto <number>` - Edit a specific line by its line number
+  - `new line` - Add a blank line to your text
+  - `new page` - Create a new page
+  - `previous page` - Go back to the previous page
+  - `update font = <n>` - Change the font (e.g., `update font = Helvetica`)
+  - `update font-size = <size>` - Change the font size (e.g., `update font-size = 14`)
+  - `update book-dimensions = <widthxheight>` - Change book dimensions (e.g., `update book-dimensions = 6x9`)
-TerminalWriter is a self-contained, terminal-only Python application for authoring, managing, and exporting digital books.
+  - `exit` - Return to main menu for authoring, managing, and exporting digital books.
 It provides a dedicated writing environment within your terminal, entirely independent from external APIs or programs.

 ## Features